MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-best-practices.md

 - **Snapshot**: Composite entities that combine historical and date-related data.
 Snapshot entities are intended to be used to support aggregation reports.
 - **Revision**: Contains historical information.
 For example, `WorkItemRevision` maintains data about the history of work items.

-Here is a quick reference for the EntityTypes to specify to support reports.
+Here's a quick reference for the EntityTypes to specify to support reports.
 For a description of each of these EntityTypes, see [Data model for Analytics](../extend-analytics/data-model-analytics-service.md).

 |Azure DevOps data | Current        | Snapshot                  | Revision       |
 |------------------|----------------|---------------------------|----------------|